![]() |

 We expect papers to be accompanied by formal proof artifacts.
 In the absence of formal proof artifacts, mathematical insight gained through the application of artificial intelligence tools is not considered within the scope of the AFM.

-There are many “virtues” that we look for in a formalization project.
 Not every project will excel in all of these criteria, and they are not requirements for a paper to be published in the AFM.
 Nevertheless we encourage authors and reviewers to take these points into consideration.

 We emphasize a focus on the usability of formalization projects: authors are encouraged to explain the interfaces around their definitions, if applicable with examples of how their development can be used, and to provide all their files with adequate documentation.